HowToROS/ros-docker-workspace/README.md

 This repository provides a step-by-step guide to set up a ROS development environment within a Docker container on your local computer.
 Using Docker ensures a consistent and isolated environment for your ROS projects, and integrating it with Visual Studio Code (VSCode) enhances your development experience.

+This repository is for ROS Noetic.
+For ROS2 Docker development environment see this repository: [ros2-docker-workspace](https://github.com/niladut/ros2-docker-workspace)

 ## Prerequisites

 Before you begin, make sure you have the following prerequisites: